Southern Line– Dig into details

 Travelling and conveying of the future

-From the end of 2027, trains will speed from Vienna to Klagenfurt in 2 hours 40 minutes, and from Graz to Klagenfurt in 45 minutes.
-Over a total distance of 470 km, they will pass through many new railway stations and cross two mountains - Semmering and Koralpe - at high speeds.
+As of 2028, trains will run from Vienna to Klagenfurt in 2 hours 40 minutes, and from Graz to Klagenfurt in 45 minutes.
+Over a total distance of 470 km, they will pass through many new railway stations and cross two mountains - the Semmering and the Koralpe - at high speeds.